LogoCoreless DC Motor

 • Procurement teams screening 1.5V-6V brushed/coreless options before supplier shortlist.

-• Programs consolidating `6v dc motor` and alias intent on a single canonical route.
+• Programs consolidating `6v dc motor`, `1.5 6v dc motor`, and `10w dc motor 6v` intent on a single canonical route.

 • Projects that need current and droop boundaries before RFQ submission.